Syllabus

 - how to troubleshoot/debug your code, arguably the most important skill a programmer must develop

-- The Analysis of Biological Data (3rd or 2nd edition), by Whitlock & Schluter.
-This is a great book with a ton of exercises.
+The Analysis of Biological Data (3rd edition), by Whitlock & Schluter.
+This is a great book with a ton of exercises and online resources (see R resources).
 The e-book version is cheaper if you rent it.
 Collier Library will have one copy on reserve for enrolled students.
+You may use the 2nd edition but keep in mind that it is your responsibility to determine which chapters/pages/sections correspond to the assigned readings.
+I may occasionally assign other readings from free sources listed under R resources.

 3 Weekly Course Structure

-Monday and Wednesday lectures: Introduces statistical concepts and addresses questions based on the assigned readings.
-In-class activities will occur often and count towards your grade.
+Lectures: Introduce statistical concepts and address questions based on the assigned readings.
+In-class activities will occur often and count towards participation.
 Lectures are designed with the assumption that you have completed the pre-assigned readings, enabling us to dive deeper into nuances, applications, and questions.

-Tuesday labs: R computer lab (bring your laptop) with guided tutorial.
-Activity is due by the end of the day.
+Labs: R computer lab (bring your laptop) with guided tutorial.
+R Labs are due by the end of the day.

 4 Grade Distribution

-Since problem sets and lab assignments are formative, i.e, their purpose is learning, I will grade them benevolently follow this rubric:
+Since problem sets and the first coding assignment are formative1, i.e, their purpose is learning, I will grade them benevolently following this rubric:

 Grade (%) | Description |